 Why You Should Bet Online Instead

 There are a number of reasons why New York mobile sports betting is preferable to gambling at a physical location.
 It’s obviously more convenient and easy to open up an app from your phone or log in from a desktop computer.
-With a phone, it’s even easier to place bets even at a sportsbook instead of heading to a desk or kiosk.
+With a phone, it’s even easier to place bets at a sportsbook instead of heading to a desk or kiosk.

 You can also compare and contrast the different options to find the best bet fully online.
 To put the importance of shopping around into perspective, here is a comparison of futures odds at various New York sportsbooks.
 This is specific to the Giants’ chances of winning the Super Bowl in 2023.

-Complete List Of All Retail Sportsbooks In New York State
+Complete List of All Retail Sportsbooks in New York State

 If you’re looking to place a bet in-person in New York State, you have your choice of the following commercial and tribal casinos that have a sports betting area on the premises:

 - Rivers Schenectady